Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 ## Integrate with Spark

-Although OAP acts as a plug-in ``.jar`` to Spark, there are still a few tricks to note when integrating with Spark.
+Although OAP acts as a plug-in JAR to Spark, there are still a few tricks to note when integrating with Spark.
 The OAP team explored using the Spark extension & data source API to deliver its core functionality.
 However, the limits of the Spark extension and data source API meant that we had to make some changes to Spark internals.
 As a result you must check whether your installation is an unmodified Community Spark or a customized Spark.

 #### Integrate with Community Spark